nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This project has 5 types of tests.
 4 tests to test each feature and 1 test to test the main integration of the whole application.

 ### Logging guide
-We are using java.util.logging package for logging
+We are using java.util.logging package for logging.
 The StudyItLog class is used to manage the logging levels and logging destinations.
 Log messages are output through the console and to a  .log file.
 The output logging level can be controlled using .setlevel( )